gottacatchenall/ms_data_schema_macroecology/manuscript.md

 competing standards.
 For example, in geospatial data, there are too many standards too count, in part because this data is variable in its form (raster or vector).
 This leads to the "15 standards" problem summarized best by xkcd #927 (@fig:xkcd).
-The geospatial community partially alleviated this issye with the Geospatial Data Abstraction Libary [GDAL; @GDAL], a software library for interfacing with different formats of geospatial data.
+The geospatial community partially alleviated this issue with the Geospatial Data Abstraction Libary [GDAL; @GDAL], a software library for interfacing with different formats of geospatial data.
 This enabled conversion between a large number of legacy data types and the GDAL preffered format, `GeoTIFF`, and in part